 If you’re wondering who’s doing all the calculating and actually supervises the exchanging of the keys and wiring of the money; it’s the notary!
 Here’s where the magic happens!*

-Expat mortgages has some good advice on which notary to pick in which region, good contact with trustworthy interpreters should you need any and will actually hold your hand at the notary** if you want to.
+Your mortgage advisor should have some good advice on which notary to pick in which region, good contact with trustworthy interpreters should you need any, and will even hold your hand at the notary if you need it.**

 After you’ve signed off on all the paperwork at the notary you get the keys and it’s actually your home!
 Yes, a real adult with a real home!

 Some people might perceive the notary as a costly and useless step in the mortgage process.
-But I disagree, it was good having somebody drawing up all the papers, calculating the costs and making sure everything went okay.
+But I disagree: it’s really helpful to have somebody draw up all the papers, calculate the costs, and make sure everything went okay.

-** Holding your hand is: “Your adviser from Expat Mortgages will be present during the transfer of title procedure and, if necessary, when the (provisional) contract of sale is signed.” (but 99% sure they will give you a pep-talk if you need one)
+** Holding your hand is: “Your adviser from will be present during the transfer of title procedure and, if necessary, when the (provisional) contract of sale is signed.”
+(But 99% sure they will give you a pep-talk if you need one.)

 Step 10: Sort your taxes and be a responsible adult

 You can relax now, or start renovating your new home straight away.
 But you’ll also want to get hands-on with your taxes after you get a Dutch mortgage.
-Why you ask?
-Well because you can actually get a quick refund from the the Dutch tax office of loads of the costs that you needed to make to buy that Dutch house.
-Expat Mortgages will gladly help you with that one.
+Why?
+Because you can actually get a quick refund from the Dutch tax office compensating the expenses of buying that Dutch house.

-Word to the wise; being a homeowner in the Netherlands is a great thing when it comes to your tax situation, ask your mortgage advisor all about the upsides of our the Dutch tax system and being a homeowner.
+Word to the wise: being a homeowner in the Netherlands is a great thing when it comes to your tax situation, so ask your mortgage advisor all about the upsides of the Dutch tax system and being a homeowner.

 That important extra step: get in touch with Expat Mortgages

-If you’re thinking; ‘damn, that dude from DutchReview knows his Dutch mortgage stuff’ – well, thanks, but most of the credit should go to Kenneth from Expat Mortgage.
+If you’re thinking “damn, that dude from DutchReview knows his Dutch mortgage stuff,” well, thanks!
+But most of the credit should go to Kenneth from Expat Mortgages.

 Want to get in touch for an offline appointment?
 Well, they can meet you for a no-strings-attached meeting in which you can ask everything about the mortgage possibilities.
-Or just drop by at one of their events, also conveniently held throughout the country!
+Or just digitally drop by at one of their webinars